The Big Short (film): Cast

+Several celebrities appear as themselves throughout the film in interstitials to explain different financial aspects of the film.
+Margot Robbie appears to explain mortgage-backed security, Anthony Bourdain to detail collateralized debt obligation, and Richard Thaler and Selena Gomez to describe credit default swap and synthetic CDO.
+The real Michael Burry appears in a cameo as a worker at Scion Capital.

 Production

 Development

 In 2013, Paramount acquired the rights to the 2010 non-fiction book The Big Short: Inside the Doomsday Machine by Michael Lewis, to develop it into a film, which Brad Pitt's Plan B Entertainment would produce.
 On March 24, 2014, Adam McKay was hired to write and direct a film about the housing and economic bubble.
 Screenwriter Charles Randolph, who co-wrote the film with McKay, said one of the first challenges was finding the right tone for the film.
 He told Creative Screenwriting, "In general it was trying to find the right tone that was slightly funnier than your average Miloš Forman comedy, which is all grounded character-based but not so satirical where you got Wag the Dog.
 Somewhere between there was what I was shooting for.
 Once I got the tone down, then I went through the plot.
 The market's movements provided you with an underlying plot.
 You make your short deal, then the bank is trying to squeeze you out, and then it all breaks loose.
 So that was pretty easy, and it provided character arcs against that."
 Two years after Randolph wrote his draft, McKay, as director, rewrote Randolph's screenplay.
 It was McKay's idea to include the celebrity cameos in the film to explain the financial concepts.